A Celebration of Keith Tippett

 In October 2021 join us for a special weekend of music celebrating the inimitable pianist Keith Tippett presented at Bristol Beacon and St George’s Bristol and driven by individuals from his life.

-This two-day event explores much of his incredible body of work that crosses genres from Avant Garde jazz to contemporary classical, jazz-rock fusion to pop and made Tippet into one of the most creative figures of the UK’s music scene.
+This two-day event explores much of his incredible body of work that crosses genres from Avant Garde jazz to contemporary classical, jazz-rock fusion to pop and made Tippett into one of the most creative figures of the UK’s music scene.

 Born in Bristol, and a key figure in the South West’s musical history, this event in Keith’s home city is a dazzling snapshot of a brilliant musician who made such an indelible mark on the contemporary music scene.